Alessandro-Schmidt/travel-map-app/README.md

 # 🌍 Travel Map MVP

+I have been solo traveling for a while now.
+And I always wanted to create an app that could somehow track my trips and itineraries.
+This is how the idea about this project came along.

 A simple travel map app built with HTML, CSS, and JavaScript using Leaflet.js.
 It allows users to add cities they've visited, view them as markers on a map, and draw a path between them.
 The cities are saved locally, and the map can be exported as a JPEG.

 ---